The Proud Family: Louder and Prouder: Production

 On November 12, 2021, it was announced the series was scheduled to be released in February 2022.
 On January 14, 2022, the series was given a release date of February 23, 2022.
 Eastwood Wong is the art director for the series, while Calvin Brown, Jr. is co-executive producer and story editor.

-Before the show's premiere, Ralph Farquhar explained that the show will be more direct in discussing relevant social issues rather than using "coded language" as in the original show.
+Before the show's premiere, Farquhar explained that the show will be more direct in discussing relevant social issues rather than using "coded language" as in the original show.
 He also explained that the introduction of LGBTQ+ characters is the "biggest change" people can expect to the show.
 Farquhar revealed that in The Proud Family, they had to use "code to talk about if Michael was gay, to talk about sexuality" and to be "sort of underhanded about it".
 He said this changed with The Proud Family: Louder and Prouder.
 The biggest changes to the show were "gender identity, obviously racial identity and quote-unquote wokeness", and said that sexuality can be "sort of in your face with it a lot more", manifesting itself in the storytelling.
-Bruce W. Smith also said that the show has more than "just one gay person...representing the entire LGBTQ+ spectrum" and said that it is "not fair" to only have one LGBTQ character in the series.
+Smith added that the show has more than "just one gay person...representing the entire LGBTQ+ spectrum" and said that it is "not fair" to only have one LGBTQ character in the series.

 On February 17, 2022, Farquhar said that the show will portray more than "one view of Blackness or a Black family."
 Smith argued that the series is "blazing a path...[in] this animated sphere", saying it has parts of the horror, sci-fi, and Western genres.

 On April 18, 2022, Disney+ confirmed the show's second season was in production.
 It was also reported that the second season would feature guest stars such as Normani, Leslie Odom Jr., Dominique Dawes, Gabby Douglas, Laurie Hernandez, and Maury Povich.

 The second season premiered on February 1, 2023, on Disney+ and March 4, 2023, on Disney Channel.

 In June 2023, it was announced that the series was picked up for a third season.
 On July 2, 2025, it was announced that the third season would be released on August 6, 2025.
 Announced guest stars include Janelle James, Sanaa Lathan, Neil deGrasse Tyson, Lynn Whitfield, Adrienne Warren, Kirk Franklin, and Bubba Wallace.
-Returning guest stars include Gabrielle Union, Lena Waithe, Al Roker, Chance the Rapper, Brenda Song, Cee-Lo Green and Tiffany Haddish.